18F/handbook/docs/04-how-we-work/tools/harvest.md

 ### Projects with Service Area-Based Tasks

-A lot of our internal time represents an investment in a service area, so we’re going to track that time accordingly.
+A lot of our internal time represents an investment in a service area, so we're going to track that time accordingly.

 * CA > Practice Area Calls - use this for Engineering, UX, PM, DevOps, Diversity & Inclusion calls, etc
 * CA > Check-in Calls - use this for one-on-ones, like with your manager, or onboarding/mentoring